Day Old Texas A&M Quail Chicks

 Breeding: If you want to breed your quail, choose the eggs of your largest birds to incubate.

-Weight: A newborn quail weighs less than an ounce, but grows very quickly to 10-14 ounces at adulthood.
+Weight: A newborn quail weighs less than an ounce, but grows very quickly to 10-14 ounces in adulthood.